buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 * Curve: _IfcPolyline_, _IfcTrimmedCurve_ or _IfcCompositeCurve_

-> HISTORY&nbsp; New entity in IFC1.5, the entity has been modified in IFC2x.
+> HISTORY  New entity in IFC1.5, the entity has been modified in IFC2x.

 { .change-ifc2x}
 > IFC2x CHANGE The data type of the attribute_RelatedBuildingElement_ has been changed from _IfcBuildingElement_ to its supertype _IfcElement_.
 The data type of the attribute _ConnectionGeometry_ has been changed from _IfcConnectionSurfaceGeometry_ to its supertype _IfcConnectionGeometry_.